willklein/willkle.in/contents/posts/building-a-user-group.md

 template: post.jade
 ---

 This is the story of a user group: how it was conceived, put together, and some lessons learned along the way.
-I'm still new at this, but hopefully someone else will find this useful in their own pursuit of community.
+I'm no expert at this, but hopefully you will find this useful in your own pursuit of community.

 I originally conceived of the idea three years ago.
 I was doing a lot of front-end work with JavaScript and jQuery at the time.
 I was the only dev at my company doing this kind of work, a lonely island.
 Naturally, I looked around for a user group where I could talk with other devs about front-end.
 When I didn't find one, I set out to organize it myself.
 If only it was that simple.
 I posted on the jQuery meetups site, but didn't hear back from enough people to make it worth pursuing.